Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Results and Discussions

 \subsection{Performance Evaluation}

-We used two different evaluation methodologies, namely, intraperformance and interperformance comparisons, to rigorously assess the effectiveness of our model.
-Within the intra-performance framework, we delineated the performance variations across various iterations of our model.
-Conversely, the inter-performance framework enabled us to compare our model's performance against established findings in the existing literature, thereby demonstrating its preeminence.
+We used two different approaches: intra performance and inter performance comparisons to evaluate the performance of our proposed model.
+In the case of intra performance, we tested the performance variations across various iterations, whereas in the case of inter performance, we compared the performance of our model with the existing literature.
+The results of these two settings are described in the following sections.